- by Daniel

 So read on and I'll go through the 4 things you must do to ensure you can use a computer safely and minimise the risk to your back.

 But first let's look at why using a computer can be so bad for your back.

 Why Do You Get Back Pain At The Computer?

 Have you felt that all too familiar twinge in your back after being sat down at your computer for a while?

 And it doesn't stop with your back either.

-Your neck and shoulders also feel stiff and your eyes feel strained and tired.
+As your neck and shoulders also feel stiff, while your eyes start to feel strained and tired.